Box Hill (Vic.)

 Box Hill features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

 Box Hill's dwelling structure, as per the latest Census, consisted of 22.1% houses and 78.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasted with Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Box Hill was at 20.8%, with mortgaged dwellings at 18.5% and rented ones at 60.7%.
-The median monthly mortgage repayment was $1,950, below Melbourne metro's $2,000.
-Median weekly rent was $381, compared to Melbourne metro's $390.
-Nationally, Box Hill's mortgage repayments exceeded the Australian average of $1,863, while rents surpassed the national figure of $375.
+In contrast, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Box Hill was at 20.8%, with mortgaged dwellings at 18.5% and rented dwellings at 60.7%.
+The median monthly mortgage repayment in the area was $1,950, below Melbourne metro's $2,000.
+Median weekly rent in Box Hill was $381, compared to Melbourne metro's $390.
+Nationally, Box Hill's mortgage repayments were higher at $1,950 than the Australian average of $1,863, while rents were also higher at $381 than the national figure of $375.

 Frequently Asked Questions - Housing